KallynGowdy/ReactiveUI.Routing/README.md

 ### Overview

 In these improvements, we take inspiration from MvvmCross for presenter-based view composition while providing our own solution to navigation that does not conflate the two concepts.
+The solutions to each of the goals are presented below:

+- **G:** Cross platform logic. **S:** Utilize abstractions wherever possible, and limit platform specific logic to well defined extensibility points.
+- **G:** Strong support for page/fragment/modal navigation. **S:** Use the notion of a presenter, which is able to obtain and manage views for view models.
+- **G:** Async all the way. **S:** Use observables or tasks whenever a navigation or presentation opperation occurs.
+- **G:** Support suspend/resume. **S:** Introduce a simple view model lifecycle that allows view models to store and load their current state.
+- **G:** Minimize boilerplate code + Maximize readability. **S:** Encourage design that simplifies complex concepts and provide out of the box solutions for the most common usage patterns.

 ### What is navigation?